 Education: A Stepping Stone to Peace in Egypt

-Khaled Emam was born in a small village in the poorest area of Egypt, lived a primitive life, without electricity or television.
+Khaled Emam was born in a small village in the poorest area of Egypt, lived a modest life, without electricity or television.
 Brought up in a culture where violence and conflict were prominent, carrying arms was the norm and violent killings a common occurrence.
 An area where the police had no power and women and girls were unable to receive an education or even go outside their homes.
 The Assiut Governorate in Upper Egypt is a region where violence is pervasive and few escape a life of conflict and poverty.
 However, through his own personal drive, a fascination with international affairs and the support of a few people around him, Khaled was able to become the first person from his village to graduate from higher education.
 From there he achieved several scholarships and drove onwards to enter the high-risk world of peacebuilding in the Nile Delta.
 This is his story.

 Revenge Killings in Upper Egypt